 Located 10-minutes north of Regina, this family farm opens its doors to the public to learn about sustainable ethically grown produce.
 Make sure the children get time to enjoy the petting zoo and hay rides before heading back to the city with some fresh produce.

 Situated on the shores of Last Mountain Lake, Regina Beach is a beautiful beach area with a playground, picnic areas and kayak rentals.
 The town boasts cute cafes, restaurants and shops making it the perfect place to spend an entire day with the family.

 Glimpse into what daily prairie life was like in the early 1900s.
 Learn about farm work in the fields and how to care for animals.
 Guide yourself through the homestead of William Richard Motherwell, an agriculture activist, who founded the Department of Agriculture at the then-new University of Saskatchewan in 1908.

 Buffalo Pound Provincial Park

-Located less than an hour from Regina, Buffalo Pound Provincial Park is an excellent choice for those looking to get close to nature, relax or experience some of the great boating and hiking Saskatchewan has to offer.
-While you’re here don’t miss the 2.9-km Bison View Interpretive Trail that provides a close-up view of bison as they stroll through the prairie or the Nicolle Flats Interpretive Area to see the summer home of the Great Blue Heron also the winter home for the white-tailed deer.
-Year-round, Buffalo Pound is a great place to visit.
+Located less than an hour from Regina, Buffalo Pound Provincial Park is an excellent choice for those looking to get close to nature, relax or experience some of the great hiking that Saskatchewan has to offer.
+While you’re here, don’t miss the 2.9-km Bison View Interpretive Trail that provides a close-up view of bison as they stroll through the prairie.